 To create speaker groups, you have to first register the Echo products to the same Amazon account, connect them to the same network, and then select and name groups within the ‘Multi-room Music’ section of the Alexa app.
 A speaker cannot be in two groups at once, but it can join in the 'everywhere' call to action – ie. say "Alexa, play Pink Floyd everywhere" and every speaker in your multi-room music network will oblige.

 Every Echo speaker (including the Echo Sub) supports the multi-room feature, as well as third-party speakers from the likes of Sonos.

-But where it gets really interesting (for us) is the launch of the Echo multi-room hi-fi products, namely the Echo Amp amplifier and Echo Link receiver.
-These allow Amazon to compete squarely with Sonos and Bluesound (though we can't help thinking Amazon is missing a soundbar to rival the Sonos Beam and Bluesound Pulse).
+But where it gets really interesting (for us) is the launch of the Echo multi-room hi-fi products, namely the Echo Link Amp amplifier and Echo Link receiver.
+These allow Amazon to compete squarely with Sonos and Bluesound.

 As well as hardware, there are still some omissions in the Echo multi-room functionality.
-Multi-room isn't possible when music is playing over Bluetooth, and non-music content such as timers, alarms and e-books aren't supported either.
+Multi-room isn't possible when music is playing over Bluetooth, for example, and certain non-music content such as e-books aren't supported either.

 So let's have a closer look at each member of the entire Amazon multi-room family...